 Sergul Aydore, Assistant Professor, Department of Electrical and Computer Engineering

-Prior to joining Stevens, Sergul Aydore was a machine learning scientist at Amazon’s demand forecasting where she built neural network models to predict demands of millions of products to enable better in-stock positions.
+Prior to joining Stevens, Sergul Aydore was a machine learning scientist in demand forecasting at Amazon where she built neural network models to predict demands of millions of products to enable better in-stock positions.
 She is also an associate member of the parietal team at Inria, Saclay, France where she works on novel regularization methods for machine learning.
 Prior to Amazon, Sergul was a postdoctoral researcher at Columbia University where she implemented machine learning models for EEG data.
 She then spent a year as a data scientist at JP Morgan.
 She received her B.S. and M.S. degrees in electrical and electronics engineering from Bogazici University, Istanbul.
 She received her Ph.D. from the Signal and Image Processing Institute at University of Southern California.

 Yi Bao, Assistant Professor, Department of Civil, Environmental and Ocean Engineering